Coriander

 Field of application/useThis section has been translated automatically.

 Coriander essential oil is well tolerated by the skin and has an antimicrobial effect with particularly good efficacy against streptococci.
-In studies it has been used in superinfected nummular eczema ( LOE-D).
-With a fat emulsion containing 0.5% coriander oil, UV-induced erythema could be inhibited significantly better than with placebo, but weaker than with 1% hydrocortisone (LOE-A).
-Another indication is superinfected atopic eczema.
+It has been used in studies on superinfected nummular eczema ( LOE-D).
+A fat emulsion with 0.5% coriander oil was able to inhibit UV-induced erythema significantly better than placebo, but less effectively than 1% hydrocortisone (LOE-A).
+Another indication is superinfected atopic dermatitis.

 Trade namesThis section has been translated automatically.

-A lipolotion with 1% coriander oil for extensive skin care is available in pharmacies (Bedan Milk Caliander).
+A lipolotion with 1% coriander oil for extensive skin care is available in pharmacies (Bedan-Milch Kaliander®).

 LiteratureThis section has been translated automatically.

-1. Augustin M et al. (2004) Phytotherapy in skin diseases.
-Basic-practice studies Elsevier, Munich.
+1. Augustin M et al. (2004) Phytotherapy for skin diseases.
+Basic and practical studies Elsevier, Munich

 2. Casetti F, Bartelke S, Biehler K, Augustin M, Schempp CM, FranCasetti F et al. (2012) Antimicrobial activity against bacteria with dermatologica relevance and skin tolerance of the essential oil from Coriandrum sativum L. fruits.
 Phytother Res 26:420-424